About MeFind out more about me, my guitar teaching experience, and see me play...

 I was lucky enough to study classical piano for nine years starting at the age of eight.
 This really helped me to develop an understanding of music and music theory.
 It also helped me learn the practice techniques used by classical pianists.
 But my piano days were soon to be a thing of the past as I had discovered a much better instrument…

 I started playing guitar three months before my 18th birthday.
 It didn’t take long for me to fall in love with the instrument.
 I would usually practice at least 3 hours each day after school.
 In the weekend I would often practice up to 10 or 11 hours a day.
 It would be a fair comment to say that I was obsessed!
 The styles of music that interested me most at this time were metal, blues, funk and rock.
 I worked VERY hard at these styles of guitar playing for around 7 years.
 But then a new obsession was about to start…

-In 1997 a friend introduced me to jazz guitar.
-And I fell in love with it!
-I particularly loved the guitar playing of Wes Montgomery, and proceeded to spend countless hours transcribing, learning and analyzing his solos off albums like “The Incredible Jazz Guitar Of Wes Montgomery”.
-I learned a lot about jazz doing this, but I felt I needed some formal training…
+In 1997 a friend introduced me to jazz guitar and I fell in love with it!
+I particularly loved the guitar playing of Wes Montgomery and proceeded to spend countless hours transcribing, learning and analysing his solos off albums like “The Incredible Jazz Guitar Of Wes Montgomery”.
+I learnt a lot about jazz doing this, but I felt I needed some formal training…

 In 2000 I completed the Bachelor of Music (Performance) from Massey University in Wellington.

 Over the last 33 years of playing guitar I’ve had experience performing in situations ranging from speed metal gigs to freelance jazz gigs.
 But I have to say here…